wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 cell: their functions and interactions.
 Many protocols and analyses have been developed for this, with most focusing on protein-protein, protein-DNA and protein-metabolite (enzymatic) interactions.
-[Box 5.10](Week5_funcprot) lists some methods to measure sch intereactions.
+[Box 5.10](Week5_funcprot) lists some methods to measure such intereactions.
 Note that while many of these experiments are cumbersome, they are essential to advance functional genomics - (bioinformatics) predictions critically depend on high-quality data and cannot replace experimental validation.